 - Fraudulent worker’s compensation claims

 - Illegal denial of worker’s compensation claim benefits

 - Arson for the purpose of financial gain

 - Committing murder for the purpose of collecting life insurance

 If you have been charged with insurance fraud, it is important to speak with an insurance fraud attorney immediately.
-The attorneys at Zachary C. Holbrook, P.C. have expertise in insurance fraud and other white collar crimes so you get the best defense available.
-We offer a free consultation to help you understand how we will strategize your defense and minimize the potential damage.
-In addition to providing an aggressive defense, we also facilitate settlements, plea bargains, reduced or dropped charges, reduced sentencing, and the right to a fair trial.
+Attorney Zachary C. Holbrook, P.C. has expertise in insurance fraud and other white collar crimes so you get the best defense available.
+He offers a free consultation to help you understand how he will strategize your defense and minimize the potential damage.
+In addition to providing an aggressive defense, he also facilitates settlements, plea bargains, reduced or dropped charges, reduced sentencing, and the right to a fair trial.
 Many of our white collar crimes cases are settled outside the courtroom without involving criminal charges to our clients.